-- In Step 3: Select an xMatters account, log in to your xMatters instance using the integration user you configured earlier.
+- In Step 3: Select an xMatters account, log in to your xMatters instance using the integration user.
 Then click Continue.

 - In Step 4: Filter Twitter triggers, enter the search terms and filters you want to notified about.
 You can search for words, mentions, account information, or any other content.
 You can also add any number of customer filters to narrow your search mentions.
 When you're done, click Continue.